popphp/docs/user_guide/mvc.rst

 application.
 There are many different ways you can go with how you build and utilize model objects within your application.

-More in-depth examples will be given later in the user guide.
+More in-depth examples connecting all of these concepts will be covered later in the user guide.

 .. _MVC design pattern: https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller
 .. _Views: ./views.html